Arizona Cardinals vs. San Francisco 49ers NFL Week 5 Odds, Plays and Insights for October 10, 2021

 49ers stats and trends

-- In games that San Francisco picks up over 357.3 yards, the team is 0-2 against the spread and 1-1 overall.
+- When San Francisco amasses over 357.3 yards, the team is 0-2 against the spread and 1-1 overall.

-- The 49ers have turned the ball over six times, three fewer times than the Cardinals have forced turnovers (9).

 Home and road insights